Uganda: Education

 Uganda's educational system, while lacking in many areas, has seen significant change since the late 1990s.
-The educational system is set up so that children spend seven years in primary school, six years in secondary school, and three to five years in post secondary school.
+Children spend seven years in primary school, six years in secondary school, and three to five years in post secondary school.
 In 1997, the government declared that primary school would be free for all children.
 This amendment has had huge benefits.
 In 1986, only two million children were attending primary school.
 By 1999, six million children were attending primary school, and this number has continued to climb.

-Following significant gains in access to primary education since 1997 when universal primary education (UPE) was introduced, Uganda in 2007 became the first country in sub-Saharan Africa to introduce universal secondary education (USE).
+In 2007, following significant gains in access to primary education since 1997 when universal primary education (UPE) was introduced, Uganda became the first country in sub-Saharan Africa to introduce universal secondary education (USE).
 This led to an increase in lower secondary enrolment of nearly 25% between 2007 and 2012.